 depressed person in dark cloud

-There I lie in bed, unable to gather the energy to move.
-The ceiling fan above me was whirling round and round before the continuous spinning caused me to feel sick.
+There I lay in bed, unable to gather the energy to move.
+The ceiling fan above me was whirling round and round until the continuous spinning caused me to feel nauseous.

 Was my medication causing side effects?

-I tried to move from my position, but I felt almost unable to move.
-My limbs felt too heavy; I felt lethargic. .. and this went on for months.
+I tried to shift from my position, but I felt paralyzed by exhaustion.
+My limbs felt too heavy; I felt lethargic... and this went on for months.
 I was pale, withdrawn, and totally ready to throw in the towel.

 I felt sick most days and my body ached.
-My physical state had a lot to do with my depression, but even more to do with my overall health.
-I had no reason to feel these pains, no other illnesses or issues.
+My physical state certainly contributed to my depression, but I knew it was tied to my overall health.
+I had no other reason to feel these pains, no other illnesses or issues.
 I began to question the things that I was putting into my body including my medication.

-My HIV regimen began with taking Triumeq, a prescription that would help rid the virus enough to be undetectable.
-Triumeq has been shown to have no side effects and worked to make me undetectable in two months.
+My HIV regimen began with taking Triumeq, a prescription designed to lower the viral load enough to become undetectable.
+Triumeq is widely considered to be well-tolerated and worked to make me undetectable in just two months.
 This medication is very successful for many patients.
-I was so impressed by the research on the medication that I forgot that everyone’s body does not react the same.
+I was so impressed by the research on the medication that I forgot that every body does not react the same.

-Following my regimen was my first check-in appointment, and it left me with no answers.
-My doctor asked if I was managing well, and I thought I had been because I was undetectable.
-I made no correlation between the medication and my symptoms.
-I thought since my status was undetectable that my medication was working, and something else had to be wrong.
+When I went to my first follow-up appointment, it left me with no answers.
+My doctor asked if I was managing well, and I told her I was, because I was undetectable.
+At the time, I made no connection between the medication and my symptoms.
+I thought that since my status was undetectable, the medication was doing its job and something else had to be wrong.

 Deciding to change my regimen

-A month after my appointment, I decided that I couldn’t take it anymore.
+A month after that appointment, I decided that I couldn’t take it anymore.
 I needed relief.
-I called my general doctor to do some testing and probed for what could be wrong.
-Although my efforts were great, the results fell short.
+I called my general doctor to do some testing and searched for what could be wrong.
+Although I tried my best, the results fell short.
 My general doctor encouraged me to call my infectious disease doctor.
-I felt lost and just wanted to feel normal.
+I felt lost and just wanted to feel like myself again.

-I arrived at my check-up appointment, tired, as usual.
+I arrived at my next check-up appointment tired, as usual.
 I started to explain my symptoms to the doctor and how “nothing seemed to work.”
 I burst into tears explaining how every day felt like a battle that I could not win.

-She took my words seriously and thought of many solutions before we decided to change my regimen.
-Changing my regimen scared me and made me nervous.
-I was so afraid that changing prescriptions would result in a more damaging detectable status.
+She took my words seriously and discussed several solutions before we decided to change my regimen.
+The idea of changing my regimen scared me and made me nervous.
+I was so afraid that switching prescriptions would result in losing my progress and returning to a detectable status.
 I was wrong.

 Switching to Biktarvy

-I had to remember that proven research does not mean that it includes everyone because it did not include me.
-I had to remember to advocate for myself and to make note of changes that happen to my body.
+I had to remember that proven research does not mean that it includes everyone—because it did not include my specific experience.
+I had to remember to advocate for myself and to make note of every change that happens to my body.

-I am now trying to keep a daily journal, one where I can track how my physical and mental health are doing.
+I am now keeping a daily journal where I can track how my physical and mental health are doing.
 Trust your gut.
 After all, it is YOURS.

 Do what is best for you.